Working with Aphasia? How Bird Songs Can Help!

 Goals of the Exercise

-Functionally, this exercise will help your patient recall the names, appearance, and sounds of stimuli in their environment.
-Your patient will need to be able to do this when they are participating in a work meeting or conversation with a group of people, when they watch a movie or a show as they keep track of different characters within a scene, and being able to recognize sources of different sounds present in their environment such as fire truck sirens.
-This exercise is beneficial for all aspects of social interactions, both personal and professional.
+Functionally, this exercise will help your patient recall the names, appearances, and sounds of stimuli in their environment.
+Your patient will need these skills when participating in a work meeting or conversation with a group of people.
 Because this exercise provides language, visual, and auditory elements, this makes it an excellent exercise to work on a variety of cognitive skills that patients with aphasia often struggle with.

 Conclusion

-In conclusion, Bird Songs offers an opportunity to work on key cognitive skills – verbal memory, visual memory, and auditory processing.
-For an additional challenge, therapists can instruct their patients to say the names of the birds they have to memorize out loud to help their patients practice speech production.
-By working on these skills using Bird Songs, therapists can help their patients better recall the names, appearance, and sounds of stimuli in their environment, which can translate into their daily lives such as being able to keep track of different speakers within a meeting or during a movie.
+In conclusion, Bird Songs offers an opportunity to work on critical cognitive skills – verbal memory, visual memory, and auditory processing.
+By working on these skills using Bird Songs, therapists may help their patients better recall and comprehend auditory stimuli.
+Individuals may see an increase in their ability to keep track of different speakers within a meeting or during a movie.

 Want to try this exercise with your patients?
 Sign up for a free trial of HappyNeuron Pro and set your patients up with exercise plans that include Bird Songs.